Defence Minister Rajnath Singh receives IAF's first Rafale fighter jet from France

 Defence Minister Rajnath Singh said on Tuesday that the French-made Rafale combat jet will boost India's air dominance exponentially, as he was formally handed the delivery of the first of 36 such aircraft acquired by the Indian government at a ceremony here.
 Singh attended the handover ceremony along with his French counterpart Florence Parly at aircraft maker Dassault Aviation facility in Merignac, southwestern France.

-The minister performed a brief Shastra Puja on the new aircraft as he emblazoned it with an 'Om' tilak and laid flowers and a coconut, just before he was to take off in it for a sortie in the newly-acquired two-seater jet.
-"It is indeed a great honour to be able to fly in this new fighter jet," said 68-year-old Singh, just before take off.
+The minister performed a Shastra Puja on the new aircraft as he emblazoned it with an 'Om' tilak and laid flowers and a coconut, just before he was to take off in it for a sortie in the newly-acquired two-seater jet.
+Singh, who changed into combat flight gear for the sortie after Puja, said the aircraft will enhance the Indian Air Force combat capability massively -- intended only for self-defence.

+"We do not purchase arms and other defence equipments to threaten any country but to increase our capabilities and strengthen our defences," said the 68-year-old leader.
+"I had never imagined that I would be flown at supersonic speed; a very comfortable and smooth flight during which I was able to observe the many capabilities of the jet, its air-to-air and air-to-ground combat capabilities," he said, describing his sortie as a memorable and once in a lifetime experience.

 "I have been told that the French word Rafale means andhi in Hindi or gust of wind.
 I am sure that the aircraft will live up to its name," he said.
-The RB001 Rafale, denoting the initials of Air Chief Marshal Rakesh Bhadauria who played a key role in striking the deal for the jets in his previous role as IAF deputy chief, was unveiled just moments ago behind him, with the Indian tricolour as its backdrop.
+The RB001 Rafale, denoting the initials of Air Chief Marshal Rakesh Bhadauria who played a key role in striking the deal for the jets in his previous role as IAF deputy chief, was unveiled with the Indian tricolour as its backdrop.

 Parly described the Rafale as a symbol of the best France has to offer India to protect its sovereignty and also of the French commitment to the 'Make in India' initiative.
 "It is no coincidence that this ceremony falls on Dussehra and also the Indian Air Force's 87th anniversary.
 It is a reflection of the paramount importance we give to our cooperation with India," said Parly.